gosplat/gosplat/README.md

 - `-ns` - Turning on naming suggestions if a proposed mismatch from model is accepted as an error

 # Preprocessing/training
-If you want to override the model that's currently available, or further build upon it in training, the preprocessor used to train GOSPLAT's model can be found in https://github.com/Gabriel-Ivarsson/gosplat-preprocessor.
+If you want to override the model that's currently available, or further build upon it in training, the preprocessor used for the data can be found in https://github.com/Gabriel-Ivarsson/gosplat-preprocessor.

+The trainer can be found in https://github.com/Gabriel-Ivarsson/gosplat-trainer.

 # Shout out to the Gensim library we used
  - If you want to check it out you can do so here: https://radimrehurek.com/gensim/